 Script #5: “I see the price is a hiccup for you.
 Suppose we could demonstrate how our product/service could help you save/cut-down on your costs in the long run, would that make a difference?"

 With this script, you're highlighting how your product/service is a strategic investment that will pay dividends down the road.
 It pushes the customer to think beyond the initial price and consider the potential long-term financial benefits.
+Change is hard, but when you can show them how their success with the product snowballs later, this refocuses the conversation on what's really important.

 How to adapt scripts to different situations

 Navigating the spectrum of customer objections is a bit like improv.
 No two players, or in this case, customers, are the same.
 The beauty (and the challenge) lies in adapting your performance, or script, to the character standing across from you.
-So let's delve a little more into adapting scripts for different situations.
+The most famous advice in improv is to say "yes, and…" which means you keep the conversation going no matter what happens.

 Think of your script as a loosely assembled Lego structure.
 Each situation requires you to rearrange those blocks to fit the specific narrative.
 This flexibility allows you to respond effectively to various objections, from the blunt "it's too expensive" to the more nuanced, "I need to discuss it with my spouse."

 Begin with evaluating the specifics of the objection.
 Is it based on sticker shock alone or a deeper concern?
 An "it's too expensive" objection could mean they view your product as a gratuitous luxury rather than a need.
-Alternatively, the "I need to discuss it with my spouse" could indicate they're not the sole decision-maker, signaling it might be helpful to provide additional collateral they can share.

 For instance, when a customer claims your product is simply too expensive, use a script that focuses on the long-term value, cost savings, or unique advantages your product brings.
 Your script might be something like, "I understand where you're coming from.
 Let's look at how our product gives you more bang for your buck over the long run."

 On the other hand, if the customer mentions needing to garner another's opinion, your script can provide the information necessary for them to sell your product on your behalf.
 You might respond, "Absolutely, I understand.
 Let’s go through some key points you can bring up in your discussion."
+Or you could ask "That's great to know.
+Is there anything else I can share that you think this other person would want to know when you discuss it?"

 Understanding your client's pain points also plays a massive role in script adaptation.
 If they’re in a competitive industry, stressing the advantage your product can give over their rivals might help.
 For a budget-conscious client, focus on cost-effectiveness or ROI.
 Your script should respond to their unique challenges and concerns.